codebar/tutorials/js/lesson1/tutorial.md

 `return` is another **keyword**: it means "return the value of this expression from this function".
 The value of a **function call** is the value that was given to `return`.
-If the function got to the end without ever seeing `return` then the value of the call will just be `undefined`.
+If the function got to the end without ever seeing `return` then the value of the call will be `undefined`.

 Now change your `sayHello` function to use this new `greeting`